Matt-Brigida/fdic_bankfind_python/README.md

 # Install

-The package is not yet on ppi.
-You can clone the repo and `python -m build` in the director with `pyproject.toml`.
+The package is not on PyPi (which now requires a 2FA authenticator app which I haven't gotten around to installing).
+To install then package you can clone the repo and `python -m build` in the directory with `pyproject.toml`.
 Install the .whl with `pip install` and the you can `from bulkcr import get_institutions` for example.